arp242/arp242.net/_posts/static-go.md

     % go build -tags osusergo,netgo

-For simple cases where you don't use any other cgo code it's probably easier to just disable cgo, since the cgo code is protected with `+build cgo`:
+For simple cases where you don't use any other cgo code it's probably easier to just disable cgo, since the cgo code is protected with a `cgo` build tag:

 {:class="ft-cli"}
     % CGO_ENABLED=0 go build